hackclub/winter/InternetRamen.md

 project: Handwired w/ 3d hotswappable 3by2 Macro Pad
 ---

-# Project Name
-Handwired w/ 3d hotswappable 3by2 Macro Pad
+# Handwired w/ 3d hotswappable 3by2 Macro Pad

 ## Summary
 I'm going to build a 6 key macro pad.
 This is basically a mini keyboard.
 Super excited for this build because it's my first project with hardware other than my PC.
 I've also wanted to build a keyboard from scratch and this is very similar, but managable.